DaBlick/Hierarchical-Observer-Pattern/README.md

 	    }
 	}

 Similar to the observer pattern, when the `ListObservable` calls its notifyObservers() method, the overriding update() method in the `PlayerApp` class will be called and the information will be displayed by the observer.
-The `PlayerApp` class also allows the user to get the name of the app and also the number of times that the app has been notified by an observable.
+The `PlayerApp` class also allows the user to get the name of the app and the number of times that the app has been notified by an observable.

 The example program involves 3 apps (observers) being notified of changes in the phone's `ContactList`.